11 Min Read

 Which States Allow Vets To Provide Care Virtually?

 In the last year, virtual pet healthcare has grown in popularity and has proved to be a viable option for many pet parents and their furry friends around the nation.
-However, only certain states allow you to establish a valid VCPR virtually.
-Individuals living in the following states can take advantage of online veterinarians:
+While general advice can be given in every state through virtual care, only certain states allow vets to establish a valid VCPR virtually and prescribe medication.
+These are the states where Dutch-affiliated veterinarians can currently prescribe medication:

 - New Hampshire